-The former Vice-President of the Swiss Green Party was for almost two decades a member of the Lucerne city parliament, including being for
+The former Vice-President of the Swiss Green Party was for almost two decades a member of the Lucerne city parliament, including being its president in 1999.

-He has been working for 40 years at management level for various non-profit organisations, such as the Lucerne Tenants’ Association, the VCS (Transport & Environment Switzerland) and the Swiss Heritage Association.
+He has been working for 40 years at the executive management level for various non-profi t organisations, such as the Lucerne Tenants’ Association, the VCS (a national Transport & Environment NGO) and the Swiss Heritage Association.

-Adrian Schmid is a social scientist and has a long experience of direct-democratic processes at the local, regional, national and inter national level.
-He is Secretray General at the Initiative and Referendum Institute Europe.
-He is Managing Director of the Global Forum on Modern Direct Democracy 2020 in Berne, Switzerland.
+Adrian Schmid is a social scientist and has a long experience of directdemocratic processes at the local, regional, national and inter national level.
+He is Secretray General at the Initiative and Referendum Institute Europe and Managing Director of the Global Forum on Modern Direct Democracy 2020 in Bern, Switzerland.